syl15/CSProject/README.md

 You should be able to see the three datasets in your `data` directory.
 To test whether they work, you can access the `test.ipynb` notebook in the `model/notebooks` directory and run the first cell.

+I've added everying in the `data` directory to `.gitignore` because GitHub can't support such large files.
+As a result, you'll be working with the data on your local repository.

 ### TODO
 - Licensing info, especially for Crisis NLP